 Bob's Red Mill brand is my favorite brand of Almond Flour that I highly recommend.
 For more product recommendations for achieving macaron success check out my post on 8 Great Products for a Foolproof French Macaron.

-- A smooth mixture will remove little pieces of almond that are too big for the sieve and could create bumpy tops to your macarons.
+- A smooth mixture will remove little pieces of almonds that are too big for the sieve and could create bumpy tops to your macarons.

 - I also find the weight of these morsels can also cause your egg whites to deflate and for your macarons to bake without "feet" that little lift at the bottom of the macaron that gives it its lift.